Louis Jadot - Côte de Nuits-Villages Le Vaucrain 2016

 Robert Parker - Wine Advocate

-Tasted from the bottle, the 2016 Côte de Nuits-Villages Le Vaucrain (Domaine Louis Jadot) shows very well, opening up in the glass with a classic bouquet of earthy blackcurrant, wild plum, and licorice.
-On the palate, the wine is medium-bodied to full-bodied, with a deep core of ripe but vibrant fruit, succulent acidity, and excellent concentration, framed by fine but chalky tannins that are typical of Comblanchien.
-This parcel adjoins Mugnier's Clos de la Maréchale, which is classified as a Nuits-Saint-Georges premier cru, and its superior location surely explains why it performs so well above its category.
+Tasted from the bottle, the 2016 Côte de Nuits-Villages Le Vaucrain (Domaine Louis Jadot) is performing very well, opening up in the glass with a classic bouquet of earthy blackcurrant, wild plum, and licorice.
+On the palate, the wine is medium-bodied to full-bodied, with a deep core of ripe yet vibrant fruit, succulent acidity, and excellent concentration, framed by fine but chalky tannins typical of Comblanchien.
+This vineyard adjoins Mugnier’s Clos de la Maréchale, which is classified as a Nuits-Saint-Georges Premier Cru, and its superior location surely explains why it performs so well above its category.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France